 What does an aesthetician do?

-An aesthetician routinely performs a number of important duties in the skin care profession.
+An aesthetician routinely performs several important duties in the skincare profession.
 These include:

 - Facials and spa services: In most cases, aestheticians perform spa services like facial massage, body massage, waxing, sugaring, manicures, pedicures, light therapy, face and body wraps, microdermabrasion, pore cleaning, body scrubs, makeup application and product recommendations.

-- Medical and clinical services: In some cases, they perform medical services like acne treatment, offer pre- and post-operation skin care treatment and help manage impact of skin diseases, injuries and outbreaks, like rashes.
+- Medical and clinical services: In some cases, they perform medical services like acne treatment, offer pre- and post-operation skincare treatment and help manage the impact of skin diseases, injuries and outbreaks, like rashes.

 - Non-surgical services: Aestheticians also perform non-surgical cosmetic treatments like cool sculpting, laser resurfacing and rejuvenation, laser hair removal, thermage, chemical peels and more.
 These professionals sometimes offer services like this in a plastic surgery setting.